Coale History, Family Crest & Coats of Arms

 - William E. Coale, American Republican politician, Delegate to Republican National Convention from Maryland, 1860

-- S. Carroll Coale, American Democrat politician, Democratic National Convention, 1912
+- S. Carroll Coale, American Democratic Party politician, Democratic National Convention, 1912

-- Mrs. Ralph W. Coale, American Democrat politician, Alternate Delegate to Democratic National Convention from Missouri, 1940
+- Mrs. Ralph W. Coale, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Missouri, 1940

-- Ralph W. Coale, American Democrat politician, Candidate for U.S. Representative from Missouri 10th District, 1906; Candidate for Presidential Elector for Missouri, 1924
+- Ralph W. Coale, American Democratic Party politician, Candidate for U.S. Representative from Missouri 10th District, 1906; Candidate for Presidential Elector for Missouri, 1924

 - Daniel Kinsman "Danny" Coale (b.
 1988), American football wide receiver